cowokumel/s3nd4ljepit-minishell/README.md

 # s3nd4ljepit-minishell
 <pre>
-A backdoor shell that cannot be searched using dork, is perfect for those of you who want to have long-lasting backdoor access to the target website.
+<b>A backdoor shell that cannot be searched using dork, is perfect for those of you who want to have long-lasting backdoor access to the target website.

-In this backdoor shell, several useful features are also available to carry out activities that are usually required, namely:
+In this backdoor shell, several useful features are also available to carry out activities that are usually required, namely:</b>

 - Upload
 - Edit